Home

 If using dried leaves, multipy the number of grams by 5, and have that number in ml. of alcohol solution available.

-For example if I use 100g of fresh leaves, I will need to have at 200ml to 300ml of Vodka available.
+For example if I use 100g of fresh leaves, I will need to have at least 200ml to 300ml of Vodka available.

 If I use 100g of dried leaves, I will need to have 500ml of Vodka available to cover the leaves.